labscript-suite/prawn_digital_output/README.md

 * `len` - Print total number of instructions in the programmed sequence.
 * `cls` - Clear the current sequence of programmed outputs.

 * `clk <src (0: internal, 1: external)> <freq (in decimal Hz)>` - Sets the system clock and frequency.
-Maximum frequency allowed is 150 MHz (RP2350) or 133 MHz (RP2040).
+Maximum frequency allowed is 150 MHz (Pico 2 - RP2350) or 133 MHz (Pico - RP2040).
 Default is 100 MHz internal clock.
 External clock frequency input is GPIO pin 20.
 * `frq` - Measure and print system frequencies.
 * `prg` - Equivalent to disconnecting the Pico, holding down the "bootsel" button, and reconnecting the Pico.
 Places the Pico into firmware flashing mode; the PrawnDO serial port should disappear and the Pico should mount as a mass storage device.